 The old maps were really interesting.
 I could see where my Great Grandfather Dawson Downey from Derry lived.
 A house in Bell Street, East Jarrow.
 Across the road was the chemical works where he worked.
 Next door was The Alkali pub and just up the road was St Bede’s Church.
 I thought thousands of families would be exactly the same.
 Never having to go very far.
 Living a small life.

 I never realised the full impact that the Irish had on the North East and in my case, Jarrow.
 The population had grown so much that the village became a small town.
 I started to jot down a few notes when I read an article in The Shields Gazette about Irish immigration.
 It was written by Tom Kelly (Jarrow born playwright) so I got in touch and we met up at The Customs House in South Shields.
 Quickly a plan was made, a structure for a documentary and interviews with Jarrovians with Irish ancestry fell into place.
 It wasn’t forced, it was easy to put together.

 Tom Kelly and I started filming at St Paul’s in East Jarrow.
 Tripod up, camera ready, Tom reading the opening lines from the script but it didn’t feel right.
 We stopped and went back to my studio.
-Had a cup of coffee then went out in his car again to Jarrow.
-I started filming and Tom started talking.
+Had a cup of coffee, talked about it then went out in his car again to Jarrow.
+I started filming in his car and Tom started talking as he drove.
 This was more like it.
 Hand held felt more comfortable, being part of the film.
 As though an old Irishman had come back and was searching for his town.
 ‘Like driving into the past’.

-Link to the documentary and to check out other films on You Tube subscribe to my channel.
-GARY ALIKIVI.
+Link to the documentary, to check out other films on You Tube subscribe to the channel.

 Gary Alikivi August 2018.